VERIFY BEFORE RELYING

 Make the T-bar automatic before the math gets mixed.

-Math Coach drills the setup errors above across commission, proration, LTV, GRM, and IRV.
+Math Coach drills the setup errors above across commission, proration, loan-to-value (LTV), GRM, and IRV across the 14 Florida math calculation types.
 Trap Library helps you name whether the miss came from the ask, label, percent, operation, or distractor.
-Pass Florida is exam prep only: 1,002 Florida-specific questions, 19 diagnostics, six study modes, Confidence Calibration, offline access, optional sync, lifetime updates, and one $39.99 purchase.
+Pass Florida is exam prep only.
+The app includes 1,002 Florida-specific practice questions, a 19-topic diagnostic, six study modes, Math Coach, Trap Library, Confidence Calibration, offline access, optional sync, lifetime updates, and one $39.99 purchase.
 No subscription.
-No copied state exam questions.
+No copied exam questions.

 Exam-Style Question